Skip to main content

 Recycling Basics

-Recycling involves collecting, sorting and processing waste material and re-manufacturing them into new products.
-Collecting and sorting your garbage might seem complicated but it is something we should all learn to do.
-In doing so, we can help lessen the environmental issues that are caused by continually eliminating waste into landfills and depleting our raw materials when creating new products.
-Recycling reduces water pollution, protects wildlife, stops deforestation, saves energy, creates jobs, preserves landfill space, prevents global warming and creates a new demand for more recycled products, which helps our economy.
+Recycling involves collecting, sorting, and processing waste material and re-manufacturing them into new products.
+Collecting and sorting your garbage might seem complicated, but it is something we should all learn to do.
+In doing so, we can help lessen the environmental issues that are caused by continually eliminating waste in landfills and depleting our raw materials when creating new products.
+Recycling reduces water pollution, protects wildlife, stops deforestation, saves energy, creates jobs, preserves landfill space, prevents global warming, and creates a new demand for more recycled products, which helps our economy.

 While it may be difficult to recycle every type of trash we produce, everything counts.
 Below are some guidelines to make recycling easier.